buhrmi/buhrmi/README.md

 - **[Inertia X NavStack](https://github.com/buhrmi/gladi2/tree/master/app/frontend/lib/navstack)**<br>
   A NavStack implementation on top of Inertia X, offering smooth multi-modal navigation on mobile and in browsers.

+### Projects using this tech stack

-You can see these projects coming together in [Arena Wars](https://github.com/buhrmi/arenawars), an open-source reimagination of an old 2004 browser game.
+- [Arena Wars](https://github.com/buhrmi/arenawars), an open-source reimagination of an old 2004 browser game.

 <!--Here's a small demo app called [Shitcoin Swap](https://www.shitcoinsociety.com) - an open source alternative to Binance, Coinbase, etc. Currently in development.
 You can even become a shareholder by purchasing some [Revenue Share Tokens](https://www.shitcoinswap.com/$rst).-->